-The ATOM Scholarship and Awards Committees' main objective is to honor exemplary Certified and Student Athletic Trainers in the Commonwealth of Massachusetts, for their valued service and accomplishments.
+The ATOM Scholarship and Awards Committee’s primary objective is to honor exemplary Certified Professional and Student Athletic Trainers in the Commonwealth of Massachusetts, for their valued service and accomplishments.
 The committee helps recognize the extraordinary contributions to the profession by ATs.
-We would also like to encourage athletic training students by offering two scholarships to assist them in their pursuit or their degree.
-The first annual scholarship was awarded at the state meeting in January 2001 and today we offer a $1,500 scholarship.

 ATOM College Scholarship

 A $2,500 scholarship is awarded annually to an athletic training student who is currently enrolled in a CAATE accredited professional athletic training program in the state of Massachusetts, who has a strong intent of pursuing athletic training as a means of livelihood.
 Applicants will be evaluated primarily on their academic achievement and commitment to growth within the athletic training profession.
 They should show a commitment to advanced learning through opportunities outside of mandatory coursework—conferences, research, volunteer work, etc.

 The recipient of the ATOM College Scholarship will be selected based on a combination of academic achievement, character, and athletic training abilities and activities.
 The Awards/Scholarship Committee will make a recommendation to the executive board based on these factors.
 Materials will be accepted on a rolling basis, but are due no later than November 10th.
 Click HERE for the application.